- What kind of graduate programmes are offered by the GGL?

 How can I select the research topic for my dissertation?

-How much time is spent on teaching?
+How much time is spend for teaching?

 What kind of teaching is offered in the graduate programmes?

 Vacancies in the GGL are advertised each semester.
 Contact this website regularly!
 For advance planning, you may also contact individual faculty members whose work you find interesting.
 More information about the application process is availabe here.

 Can I get a stipend?